Regional Field Advisors

 MSc (Management Science), Manchester (UK)

 Farming is an integral part of Felicity’s life.
-She grew up on a coastal Wairarapa farm and now runs and owns a sheep and beef farm in the King Country with husband Mark.
-Their on farm tree planting programme is a particular interest of Felicity’s and she is also involved in a wide range of community organisations.
-Off farm, she has worked for a range of corporates and not for profit organisations in various roles including rural banking.
+She grew up on a coastal Wairarapa farm and ran a sheep and beef farm in the King Country with her husband Mark.
+She is also involved in a wide range of community organisations.
+Off-farm, she has worked for a range of corporates and not for profit organisations in various roles including rural banking.
 Felicity enjoys tramping, mountain biking and gardening.
 Many of her family members are hunters and fishermen with a keen interest in access to the outdoors.

 Kevin has an extensive background in local government spanning over 30 years with the Whanganui District Council.
 Initially employed as a regional planner he progressed through the organisation, ultimately serving as the chief executive for 7 years, before retiring at the end of 2015.
 In his various roles within the Council he has had considerable experience dealing with most sectors of the community and in later years has focused on developing genuine and committed partnerships with local iwi.
 Kevin currently chairs the Tararua District Council Audit and Risk Committee.

 He is passionate about enjoying and exploring the outdoors, being a keen tramper/walker himself, and a member of the local tramping club.
 He is also a member of the Whanganui Bushy Park Sanctuary Board, the NZ Artificial Limb Center Board and a member of the 2017 World Masters Games Company that brought 25,000 athletes to Auckland, participating in some 24 sports.

 In his spare time, he continues to pursue a number of sporting opportunities focusing mainly on badminton, a sport in which he represented New Zealand in a number of decades ago.